 MisuJob’s salary insights are derived directly from job posting data:

-- Technology-specific: Salaries broken down by programming language, framework, and cloud platform
+- Skill-specific: Salaries broken down by skills, specializations, and tools

-- Role-specific: Differentiated data for frontend, backend, DevOps, data engineering, and more
+- Role-specific: Differentiated data across industries and functions

 - Location-aware: Compare compensation across cities and countries in the DACH region